shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Infusable: 10 Spell Points.
 Lower the DC to infuse this spell by 2 times your max safe casting level.

-If an Infusable spell is not infused into an item, the spell fails.
+If an Infusable spell is not used to infuse the spell into an item, the spell fails.

+Spells you cast without the Infusable bond affinity option cost an extra 25 Spell Points to cast.

 ### Instant Refill